Learn To Master Fog Photography

-Fog Photography and Mist Photography (or both), it is one of the most enigmatic and atmospheric aspects of outdoor photography.
+Fog photography and mist photography are one of the most enigmatic and atmospheric aspects of outdoor photography.
 It can also be one of the most difficult to capture well.

 These two elements can add drama, mystery and mood to any landscape be it rural, a seascape or even an urban environment.

 Key Considerations To Take Pictures Of Mist And Fog

 Things you need to think about when planning to shoot mist and fog:

 - How to focus in fog?

 - Why do my exposures look poor when shooting in an auto exposure mode?